Dmitri-Sintsov/django-jinja-knockout/docs/views.rst

   ``bs_navs()`` jinja2 macro to navigate through the navbar list of visually grouped Django view links.
 * ``prepare_bs_navs()`` - used to highlight current url in Bootstrap 3 navbars.

-To implement server-side tabs navigation, one should define the class inherited from :ref:`quickstart_bstabsmixin` and to define custom `.get_main_navs()`_ method of this class.
+To implement server-side tabs navigation, one should define the class inherited from :ref:`views_bstabsmixin` and to define custom `.get_main_navs()`_ method of this class.
 For the example::

     class ClubNavsMixin(BsTabsMixin):